WHAT AND HOW TO PRACTICE

 3) ASSES THE RESULTS

-As you do the experiment, you’ll want to pay attention to what you notice.
-Most people, when speaking [Ki], [Kə], [Ku], feel the air on the roof of their mouth move from the front of the hard palate [Ki], to the middle [Kə], and then the back [Ku].
+As you do the experiment, pay attention to what you notice.
+Most people, when speaking [i], [ɛ], [a], feel the tongue start high and forward in the mouth on [i], then drop slightly on [ɛ], and then feel more open and slightly more back on [a].
 You may feel other things as well.
-Take mental or written note of your observations
+Take mental or written note of your observations.

 4) REPEAT

 Do the experiment again.
 Make and notice one or two small adjustments (i.e. Can you release tension from your tongue?
 Does this change the ease of tone production?
-Does this change how the air feels moving across the hard palate?)
-Perhaps on one of the repetitions, pay attention to the unique timbral qualities of each phoneme, and another repetition can involve focus on how your lips or jaw feel etc . . .
-Repetition is key: it helps the body habituate a process so that you don’t have to employ your conscious mind in the future, thereby freeing it to focus on other, big picture targets.
+Does this change how the air feels moving over the tongue?)
+Perhaps on one of the repetitions, pay attention to the unique timbral qualities of each vowel, and on another repetition focus on how much your tongue needs to move from vowel shape to vowel shape . . .
+Repetition is key: it helps the body habituate a process so that you don’t have to employ your conscious mind in the future - freeing it to focus on other tasks like expression, nuance, acting, staging, etc...

 5) KEEP THE REASONS BEHIND THE TECHNIQUE IN MIND